mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

     sentence.
-The general pattern seems to be that clusters are normally configured to have completely open communication between nodes within the cluster but are appropriately paranoid about connections with the outside world.
-You probably won't need to worry about connectivity of the compute nodes, but problems are not inconceivable.
+The general pattern seems to be that clusters are normally configured to have completely open communication between nodes within the cluster but are appropriately paranoid about connections with the outside world.  i.e. you probably won't need to worry about connectivity of the compute nodes, but problems are not inconceivable.
 2. A problem you are guaranteed to face is how to connect to a job running on the cluster.
 The simplest example is needing to connect to the